Apple TV app: Sources

 As an aggregation service, the TV app pulls content from a variety of sources and streaming platforms for viewing.
 Content can be rented or purchased directly through the "Store" tab in the app, while in versions before iOS 17.2 films and TV shows would instead have to be purchased through the iTunes Store.
 TV also serves as the hub for the Apple TV subscription service, featuring original content created for Apple including productions by their own Apple Studios.

 The versions of the TV app on iOS, iPadOS, and tvOS can also integrate and curate content from supported third-party video on demand apps installed on the same device, and can track progress across devices using the same Apple ID.
-Only content from Apple's services opens inside the TV app, for other content it will open the linked app.
+Only content from Apple's services opens inside the TV app; other content opens in the linked app.
 Support from apps varies by country.
 Support for Netflix is limited; their television shows and films will appear in search results and play, but other features like curation and progress tracking are unavailable.